Christopherc0923/Page-Viewer-Project/README.md

 # Multiple Page Viewer Website

-NOTE: The scripts provided in this repo is a confidential free variant of the website and contain no sensitive or properitary information.
+NOTE: The scripts provided in this repo are a confidential free variant of the website and contain no sensitive or proprietary information.

 Overview